FREE SHIPPING OVER $140 (AUSTRALIA ONLY)

 🪲 Pests & Disease Control

-Parsley is generally hardy, but like all plants, it can occasionally face pest and disease issues.
+Generally hardy, this plant can occasionally have pest and disease issues.
 Keeping your plants healthy and your garden tidy can help reduce problems.

 Common Pests: